Table of Contents

 Organizational skills

-A field organizer should be able to juggle multiple tasks and projects, meet deadlines, and paying close attention to detail.
+A field organizer should be able to juggle multiple tasks and projects, meet deadlines, and pay close attention to detail.

 They will manage a team, coordinate events, and keep track of voter information.
 Without excellent organizational skills, it’s easy for things to fall through the cracks, which can be disastrous for a campaign.

-They should maintain a calendar of events, a list of tasks and deadlines, and keep track of voter information.
-This not only helps them stay organized, but also allows them to analyze the campaign’s progress and adjust strategies as needed.
+This not only helps them stay organized but also allows them to analyze the campaign’s progress and adjust strategies as needed.

 Ready to make an impact?